tonyjoseph001/habitisam/bugs.md

 - the profile creation page need to rewrite to accept parent information and change all the fields accordingly. date of birth is not needed for parent account. - Fixed

 Routine Page
--  Quests/Goals table changed to Goals
+-  Quests/Goals tab changed to Goals - Fixed
-- There hardcoded goals created by default, need to remove them
+- There hardcoded goals created by default, need to remove them - Fixed

 Add Routine Page
 - title should be "New Routine", This confusing title, the same page can be used to create new routine or edit existing routine.
 And also same page cabe used to create/edit Task and Goals by toggeling the tabs.
 So we need to change the title based on the action.